crisluengo/doxpp/docs_src/configuration.md

 \subsection config_search_downloadbinary download binary 'yes' or 'no' (default).
 If 'yes', the client automatically downloads a tightly packed binary containing search data and performs search directly on it.
-However, in some browsers (Chormium, Safari) this does not work when reading from a local file system (i.e. when you're testing your site before deployment).
+However, in some browsers (Chromium, Safari) this does not work when reading from a local file system (i.e. when you're testing your site before deployment).
 For this case, set the option to 'no'.
 This creates a base85-encoded representation of the search binary, which can be loaded asynchronously as a plain JavaScript file.
 The search data will be 25% larger.
 Set to 'yes' for deployment.